muxup/muxup-site/pages/2024q2/notes-from-the-carbon-panel-session-at-eurollvm.md

 ## Compiler implementation questions

-EuroLLVM is of course a compilers conference, so there was a lot of interest in the implementation of the Carbon toolchain itself.
+EuroLLVM is of course a compilers conference, so there was a lot of curiousity about the implementation of the Carbon toolchain itself.
 In discussing trade-offs in the design, Jon leapt into a discussion of this "to go for SemIR vs a traditional AST.
 In Clang the language is represented by an AST, which is what you're typically taught about how compilers work.
 We have a semantic IR model where we produce lex tokens, then a parse tree (slightly different to an AST) an then it becomes SemIR.
 This is very efficient and fast to process, lowers to LLVM IR very easily, but it's a different model and a different way to think about writing a compiler.
 To the earlier point about newcomers, it's something people have to learn and a bit of a barrier because of that.
 We try to address it, but it is a trade-off."
 Jon since provided more insight on Carbon's implementation approach in a [recent /r/ProgrammingLanguages